Tim Reed

 Nike Air Zoom Alphafly NEXT%- Purchased

-Nike Alphafly Next % 9.6/10
+Nike Alphafly Next % 9.5/10

-Like all carbon-plated shoes, correct sizing is critical and these trampoline shoes fit very much on the small side; unusually I had to sell my first pair and and purchase another to go down to a size 9 US.
+Like all carbon-plated shoes, correct sizing is critical and these trampoline shoes fit very much on the large side; unusually I had to sell my first pair and and purchase another to go down to a size 9 US.
 For context, I often run in a size 10.
 Given the cost (currently $370 AUD) I would try before you buy.
 Like a new car out of the show room, you’ll lose a bucket load trying to sell the pair that doesn’t fit.

 Saucony Endorphin Pro- 9.5/10 Purchased.